glebe/has_calendar/README.markdown

 Or on your locale file, if your application is internationalized.

+By default, calendars don't have ids set so multiple ones can be used on the page.
-You can set the HTML id:
+If you need an id, you can set the HTML id by doing the following:

     <%= calendar :id => 'cal' %>